Tatannuaq: Mackenzie River expedition

-After visiting his family, Tatannuaq was hired as an interpreter for another expedition headed by Franklin, the Mackenzie River expedition, in the spring of 1825.
-He departed from York Factory on June 25.
-Alongside Ooglibuck, another Inuk interpreter, he set out on foot from Churchill to Cumberland House.
-They joined an advance party alongside various carpenters and boatmen.
-Franklin's party, having departed from Penetanguishene on Lake Huron, caught up to this group in late June.
-They walked the Methye Portage, linking the Churchill River basin to the Athabasca.
+Tatannuaq was hired as an interpreter for Franklin's Mackenzie River expedition in the spring of 1825.
+Franklin encouraged Tatannuaq to bring Ooligbuck, who would apprentice with Tatannuaq to become an intermediary.
+The party departed from York Factory on June 25 and walked from Churchill to Cumberland House.
+They joined an advance party alongside various carpenters and boatmen, then walked the Methye Portage, which links the Churchill River basin to the Athabasca.
 Franklin, accompanied by Tatannuaq, led a small scouting party down the Mackenzie as others made preparations for winter.
 The group encountered a band of Dene who prepared to fight, but were calmed and surprised by Tatannuaq's presence.
 Franklin wrote that Tatannuaq reacted modestly to the great interest and admiration of the Dene, who were fascinated by the great distance the Inuk had travelled.